RBingham99/tech242-AWS-linux/week3/day2/script-to-change-pic-on-front-page-to-a-scary-cat/README.md

 ```

-## Manual commands to create the bucket first
+## Script to create the bucket first
 ```
 #!/bin/bash